Why Use Reflections to Write A Web Framework

 - Easy to use.

 Let me explain: Once the web service is written, the framework should be able to auto generate the API documents for you.
-Because there is the code, which means there are all the necessary informations.
+Because there is the code, which means there is all the necessary information.

 The second one is a little more complex.
 We will see the details later.